-After computing forces acting on the structure the program determines all internal forces in the verified cross-section (normal force N, shear force Q and moment M) and then verifies the cross-section bearing capacity employing one of the setting selected in the "Wall analysis" tab.
+After computing forces acting on the structure, the program determines all internal forces in the verified cross-section (normal force N, shear force Q and moment M) and then verifies the cross-section bearing capacity employing one of the settings selected in the "Wall analysis" tab.

 Only the forces found above the verified joint (see figure) are assumed for dimensioning.
 These forces are not multiplied by any design coefficients.

 The front jump of the wall as well as the back jump of the wall is verified against the load caused by the bending moment and shear force.
 Stress in the footing bottom can be assumed either constant (CSN) or linear (EC).

 Assuming linear variation of stress in the footing bottom the distribution of stress is provided by:

 width of the wall foundation